Preservation Equity Project

 - Single-family & duplex buildings

-- Historically or architecturally significant in the College Heights National Register of Historic Places District
+- Historically or architecturally significant (contributing) in the National Register of Historic Places or Districts

 - Repair of historic porch & porch features